Self-consume vs export: solar energy strategy for Perth households

 On Midday Saver, the analysis changes:

-- Solar during 10am–3pm: replaces super-off-peak grid at 8.85c — still better than exporting at 10c (barely), but mostly you'll have more solar than load during that window anyway
+- Solar during 10am–3pm: replaces super-off-peak grid at 8.85c, comfortably better than exporting at only 2c off-peak, but mostly you'll have more solar than load during that window anyway

 Key insight on Midday Saver: The tariff's value for solar households lies more in the low-cost 10am–3pm grid electricity for days when solar is insufficient (cloudy, winter) than in its interaction with solar self-consumption.
 On a clear day, solar covers the super-off-peak window easily and the question is whether you have loads to fill it.